aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

     ],
 ```

+> If the connection descriptions become confusing, think of the connections in the config/queue.php file as high level queue connections that the Laravel application can use and think of the redis connections in the config/database.php file as low level connections to the Redis server that can be used by the high level queue connections.

 ## Additional non default queue connections

 By default the Laravel queue methods use the default queue connection and by default this connection uses the default queue name 'default' that it is configured with.